jepler/wwvbpy/README.md

 signal service near Fort Collins, Colorado.
 The signal can be received in most of the continental US.
 Each minute, the signal transmits the current time, including information about leap years, daylight saving time, and leap seconds.
+The signal is composed of an amplitude channel and a phase modulation channel.

-The signal can be visualized as a sequence of (usually) 60 symbols, which by default wwvbgen displays as 0, 1, or 2.
+The amplitude channel can be visualized as a sequence of (usually) 60 symbols, which by default wwvbgen displays as 0, 1, or 2.
 The 0s and 1s encode information like the current day of the year, while the 2s appear in fixed locations to allow a receiver to determine the start of a minute.

+The phase channel (which is displayed with `--channel=phase` or `--channel=both`) consists of the same number of symbols per minute.
+This channel is substantially more complicated than the phase channel.
+It encodes the current time as minute-of-the-century, provides extended DST information, and includes error-correction information not available in the amplitude channel.

 # Usage